Falcon LogScale Collector 1.9.1 GA (2025-05-20)

 Collecting Data

 Various performance and reliability improvements have been implemented in disk queue handling.
-Although not yet encountered, previously in theory corrupted data in disk queues could stop queue processing and thus ingest.
+Although not yet encountered, earlier analysis suggested that corrupt data in disk queues could stop queue processing and data ingest.

-Proactively a new recovery mechanism has been added to ensure continuous queue processing in case corrupted data is encountered.
-Corrupted entries are now archived to compressed dead-letter files with timestamp-based naming
+A new recovery mechanism has been proactively added to ensure continuous queue processing in scenarios where corrupt data is encountered.
+Corrupt entries are now archived to compressed dead-letter files with timestamp-based naming

-(deadletter-YYYYMMDDTHHMMSSZ-XXXX.gz).Warning notifications are logged every 5 minutes while dead-letter files are present.Performance when draining queues by sending batches to Falcon LogScale Collector/NG-SIEM has been improved.
+(deadletter-YYYYMMDDTHHMMSSZ-XXXX.gz).Warning notifications are logged every five minutes while dead-letter files are present.Performance when draining queues by sending batches to Falcon LogScale Collector/NG-SIEM has been improved.
 The batch bundling efficiency has been improved while maintaining configured limits.
-This will improve throughput and reduce overhead in high-volume event scenarios with disk queues.
+This improves throughput and reduces overhead in high-volume event scenarios with disk queues.

 Other